-“Perhaps someday I will hunt them, too.”
+“Maybe someday I’ll hunt them, too.”

-““Fabre had no wife,” Chastel added.
+“Fabre had no wife,” Chastel said.

 “One I did not know.
 He was some sort of cripple, I think.”

 “I mean that he was disfigured.
 He wore a scarf over his head.
-The guard made him take it off and regretted it immediately; he looked as if someone had thrown hot lead into his face.”
+The guard made him take it off and regretted it immediately.
+He looked as if someone had thrown hot lead into his face.”

 “Who was the other man?”

 The Marquis took evident delight in what he said next: “Jean Pierre de Batz.”

 Chastel scoffed.
 “The Baron de Batz?”